mrolli/myitjournal/docs/courses/tools.md

 Homebrew and its documentation can be found at [https://brew.sh/](https://brew.sh/)

 !!! abstract "Task"
-    The above should be enough to get started.
+    The above should be enough to get you started.
 Now

     * Install Homebrew
     * Verify its in a working state (see commands available)